ponrajuganesh/Immersive-Chat/README.md

 ## Installing
 - Clone the repo
-- Do a python run.py
+- Run the command python app.py
 - http://127.0.0.1:5000 should be running the application